 Sure, Queens is a little further away from the city, but you gain hugely in space when you don’t stay on Manhattan.
 This is a gorgeous boutique hotel in a renovated paper factory – expect exposed brickwork and hip design.
 We love that there’s a food truck in the backyard and a games room where you can relax with a bit of shuffleboard.

 Yotel is the epitome of affordable designer hotels in New York – don’t be put off by the slightly odd exterior; the cabin-style rooms are attractive and have all the latest technology (there’s even a robotic luggage store!).
 There’s a roof terrace where you can chill out after a day’s sightseeing and a Mediterranean restaurant serving tasty dishes to reenergize you for a night experiencing the legendary gay clubs of Manhattan.

 An arty and compact hotel right in the heart of Manhattan, everything is 24-hour at the citizenM in Times Square.
 It’s all designed to suit a busy, bustling visitor wanting to make the most of this busy bustling city.
 And, like all citizenM hotels, the rooms are modern and use state-of-the-art technology for your convenience.
 Escape from the hustle with a drink at the rooftop bar, where the sounds of the city fade away a bit!

-As the name suggests, this is another hotel that understands that you just need a comfortable place to stay in the heart of the city, and streamlines that experience as much as possible.
+As the name suggests, this is another hotel that understands that you need a comfortable place to stay in the heart of the city and streamlines that experience as much as possible.
 Your room might be small, but it has everything you need – and there’s more space at the bar on the roof.